arXiv/arxiv-docs/source/about/accessibile_html_error_messages.md

 TeX and LaTeX are open source software programs  that  are platform independent which allows for the ability to view documents regardless of the operating system or software set-up making collaboration simple.
 These programs are maintained and iterated upon by the communities that use them, and as a result, there are many packages available offering a myriad of features to format research papers.

 ### Why are TeX and LaTeX so difficult to support?
-Due to the robust open source community supporting and developing TeX and LaTeX packages, there are many packages in use.
+More to be written here --- Due to the robust open source community supporting and developing TeX and LaTeX packages, there are many packages in use.
 NIST is continuously reviewing which features and packages are most popular to add to the LaTeXML converter in an effort to provide error free, accessible HTML papers.

 ### Which TeX/LaTeX packages are supported?
 - Please see our list of supported packages